ivpn/ivpn.net/src/content/blog/removal-of-kill-switch-from-our-ios-app-due-to-apple-ip-leak-issue.md

 date: 2023-08-01T12:00:00.000Z
 thumbnailImage: /images-static/uploads/thumb-2x.png
 ---
 **When using Apple services on iOS 16+, a VPN connection does not fully protect your privacy against Apple.
-Even with an active VPN connection and kill switch enabled, traffic from your iOS 16+ device to Apple servers can leak outside the VPN tunnel and expose your local IP address.
-For this reason, during the next release we are removing the kill switch feature from the IVPN iOS app.**
+Even with an active VPN connection and kill switch enabled, traffic from your iOS 16+ device to Apple servers can leak outside the VPN tunnel and expose your local IP address to Apple.
+For this reason, during the next release we are removing the kill switch feature from the IVPN iOS app.
+Connections to non-Apple servers are not vulnerable to this leak, thus general privacy benefits of your VPN connection are unaffected.**

 ## Leak issue